saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/issue-tracking/asana.md

 ---
-id: spark
+id: asana
-title: Spark
+title: Asana
-sidebar_label: Spark
+sidebar_label: Asana
-description: Integrate Backtrace with Spark.
+description: Integrate Backtrace with Asana.
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-## Spark Integration
+## Asana Integration
-This guide will go through the steps necessary to integrate Backtrace with Spark.
+This guide goes through the steps necessary to integrate Backtrace with Asana.

 The steps in this process are:
-- Add the bot to the desired rooms
+- Generate a personal access token
 - Set up the integration

-## Add the Bot to Desired Rooms
-Add backtrace@sparkbot.io (as a user) to the rooms you want in-room notifications.
-If you only want direct message notifications, you don't need to do anything here.
+## Generate Personal Access Token
+To set up integration for Asana, you must generate a personal access token.
+Follow the instructions at the Asana API Page under "Personal Access Tokens"

+Once the token is created, you will use it in the next step.

 ## Set Up the Integration
 To set up the integration, first go to the Configuration page within the Web Console: